Featured

 Body Column Button-Like Stout Usually Flat

-Physical Appearance Usually Small Well-Supported Poorly Developed
+Physical Appearance Usually Small, under 0.5" Well-Supported Poorly Developed

-All three Orders members lack the heavy external calcareous skeletons of true or stony corals (Order Scleractinia); they’re entirely soft-bodied polyps.
-In terms of mouth/body openings zoanthids bear a single ciliated groove (called a siphonoglyph) at their edge, versus two in most anemones and none in the coral anemones.
+All three Orders members lack the heavy external calcareous skeletons of true or stony corals (Order Scleractinia); they're entirely soft-bodied polyps.
+In terms of mouth/body openings Zoanthids bear a single ciliated groove (called a siphonoglyph) at their edge, versus two in most anemones and none in the coral anemones.

-Only the zoanthids are truly colonial, sharing nutrient and nervous impulses directly through their membranous mats (hence some of their common names, sea mats) or stolonic basal connections.
+Only the Zoanthids are truly colonial, sharing nutrient and nervous impulses directly through their membranous mats (hence some of their common names, sea mats) or stolonic basal connections.
 Each anemone and Corallimorpharian polyp is independent, though some may appear joined at their bases.

 The true anemones have robust bodies and tentacles.
 Zoanthids are generally small (less than an inch in any dimension), button-like with two small rows of weak tentacles at their polyp margins.
 Corallimorphs have series of small tentacles radially arranged across their oral surface. (see images).